 Internships are available at local community mental health clinics and counseling centers.

 Field laboratories in Comparative Psychology include observations of osprey behavior aboard the College’s research vessel on the Chester River, the study of social interaction in white-tailed deer, waterfowl, and other animals, in the forests of a nearby wildlife refuge.
 Fieldtrips to the National Zoo and New Bolton Equine Center have also been part of recent classes.

-Students interested in studying the biological basis of higher order cognitive functions such as memory, attention, and visual search have access to state-of-the-art eyegaze tracking, EEG and cognitive hemodynamics equipment and do research on the effects of concussions, sex differences in cortical organization and the visual capabilities of skilled athletes.
+Students interested in studying the biological basis of higher order cognitive functions such as memory, attention, and visual search have access to state-of-the-art eyegaze tracking and electroencephalography (EEG) equipment.
+Current projects focus on patterns of neural activity related to bias and detecting conflict.

 Students interested in child development are researching the effects that attachment has on emotional development (empathy, guilt, forgiveness, jealousy), social development (parent-child conflict), and cognitive biases (attention to and interpretation of events).